 - By default, the frequency cap for video ad sequences is one sequence per person in a 7-day period.
 You can change the frequency cap to show one sequence per person in a 30-day period.
 You can edit the frequency cap after you save your campaign but it isn't recommended.

 - Traffic estimates for video ad sequence campaigns aren't available.

 A video ad sequence is made up of a series of video ads that you’d like to show to a person.
 Each sequence campaign is made up of a series of “steps.”
 Within each step of a sequence is an ad group and a video ad.
 Most of a sequence’s settings are selected at the campaign level – such as a bidding strategy and targeting – but you’ll select your sequencing rules, ad format and bid within each of your sequence’s steps.
 Viewers will see your sequence campaign once it's running and the ads will be shown in the order that you have defined.

-- With Target CPM, we optimise bids to show your entire sequence campaign to your audience, which can help you get a higher sequence completion rate.
+- With Target CPM, Google Ads optimises bids to show your entire sequence campaign to your audience, which can help you get a higher sequence completion rate.

 - Maximum CPV

 - With Maximum CPV, you set the most you’re willing to pay each time your video ad is viewed.

 - Skippable in-stream ads